fivetran/terraform-provider-fivetran/docs/resources/connector.md

 	- Service `anaplan`: The Anaplan authentication method.
 	- Service `concur`: The Authentication Mode used by SAP Concur.
 It can be PasswordGrant or CompanyLevel auth mode
 	- Service `github`: Authorization type.
+- `auth_token` (String, Sensitive) Field usage depends on `service` value:
+	- Service `zonka_feedback`: Your Zonka Feedback auth token.
 - `auth_type` (String) Field usage depends on `service` value:
 	- Service `airtable`: Type of authentication being used by connector
 	- Service `aws_cost_report`: Access approach
 	- Service `azure_service_bus`: The authentication mode to access the topic
+	- Service `dynamics_365`: Authentication mechanism.
+Either one of `OAUTH2`, or `SERVICE_PRINCIPAL`.
+Default value `OAUTH2`
 	- Service `gcs`: Authorization type.
 Required for storage bucket authentication.
 	- Service `google_sheets`: The `OAuth` value must be specified for this type of authorization.
 	- Service `jira`: Authorization type.
+	- Service `mixpanel`: Authentication Method
 	- Service `pardot`: Authenticate using OAuth or HTTP Basic
+	- Service `qualtrics`: Type of authentication being used by connector
 	- Service `s3`: Access approach
 	- Service `wasabi_cloud_storage`: The Wasabi Cloud Storage Access approach.
 Required for connector creation.
 Default value: `ACCESS_KEY`.
 - `authentication_method` (String) Field usage depends on `service` value:
 	- Service `adobe_analytics`: Authentication Method
+	- Service `elastic_cloud`: The authentication method used to connect to your cluster.
+	- Service `es_self_hosted`: The authentication method used to connect to your cluster.
+	- Service `opendistro`: The authentication method used to connect to your cluster.
+	- Service `opensearch`: The authentication method used to connect to your cluster.
 - `aws_region_code` (String) Field usage depends on `service` value:
 	- Service `dynamodb`: The AWS region code for the DynamoDB instance, e.g. `us-east-1`.
 - `backint_configuration_path` (String)